 Infraspinatus – Enables rotation (External rotation) and extension of the shoulder (Serving)

 Subscapularis – Holds the upper arm bone to the shoulder blade.
-It assists in movement of the shoulder joint, arm Rotation (Internal rotation) and moving the arm up and down.
+It assists in the movement of the shoulder joint, arm Rotation (Internal rotation), and moving the arm up and down.

 The importance of these muscles is highlighted by the fact they provide stability and protection for the joint.
-This group of muscles are small compared to larger primal movers.
-So, it is important to continually look after them (Keep them long and strong)
+This group of muscles is small compared to larger primal movers.
+So, it is important to continually look after them (Keep them long and strong).

 Here are some introductory Shoulder Exercises for Tennis Players you can do to target the rotator cuff and help protect your shoulder.